— PROJECT NAME

 — WHAT I DID

-Content strategy, UX research, UX Writing, research survey, competitor analysis, conversation mining, content style guide, user persona, user journeys, web prototyping
+Content strategy, UX research, UX Writing, research survey, competitor analysis, conversation mining, content style guide, user persona, user flows, web prototyping

 Figma, Google Docs, Google Slides, Google Forms, Whimsical, Airtable